Ozzie Albies Player Props: Braves vs. Nationals

 Ozzie Albies At The Plate

-- Among the qualifying hitters in baseball, his batting average ranks 82nd, his on-base percentage ranks 121st, and he is 36th in the league in slugging.
+- Among the qualifying hitters in MLB, his batting average ranks 87th, his on-base percentage ranks 125th, and he is 41st in the league in slugging.

-- Albies will look to extend his five-game hitting streak.
-He's batting .400 with three homers over the course of his last games.
+- Albies has reached base via a hit in 41 games this season (of 64 played), and had multiple hits in 15 of those games.

-- Albies has picked up an RBI in 36.5% of his games this season, with more than one RBI in 22.2% of his games.
+- Albies has picked up an RBI in 35.9% of his games this year, with more than one RBI in 21.9% of his games.
 He has also produced three or more runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.